 As an average, multiply your kW (above) by the time the appliance is used, to get the kilowatt hours (kWh) consumed for that period.
 Then multiply your kWh by an average cost of $0.22 (retailers’ tariffs will differ so just use this as a guide) to get the cost.
 For example your 3 kW heater used for two hours consumes 3x2=6kWh and costs 6x$0.22= $1.32 to run, or $0.66 an hour.

-You can also use an online calculator, for example the greensavingscalculator.com.au
+You can also use an online calculator, like the Energy Rating Calculator.

 Minimising stand-by power